 The Planning Board is authorized to approve average density subdivision for parcels in all districts.
-In addition, the Planning Board, at its discretion, may recommend said average density subdivisions to be clustered on a particular parcel, lot, or subdivision as described herein.
+In addition, the Planning Board, at its discretion, may recommend said average density subdivisions to be clustered on a particular lot as described herein.
+The Planning Board is authorized to approve a cluster development simultaneously with the approval of a subdivision plat or plats pursuant to Town Law §278.
+Approval of a cluster development is subject to the provisions set forth in Town Law §278 and these Land Subdivision Regulations.
 This section supersedes § 278 of the Town Law pursuant to the Town's authority in § 10 of the Municipal Home Rule Law.